 Just like the last example, we don’t want visitors to see 2 optins on the same pageview.

 This strategy is particularly useful if your first optin uses yes/no buttons.
-When someone actively says “no thanks” to your first offer, you’ll know that it’s a good time to offer the backup.
+When someone actively says “no thanks” to your first offer, you’ll know that it’s an excellent time to offer the backup.

 16. Use Personalization

-As you have seen from the above strategies, creating an excellent user experience is all about customization.
+As you have seen from the above strategies, creating an exceptional user experience is all about customization.

 We’ve customized our timing and our offers by presenting specific offers at specific times to specific people.
 But what about getting personal?
 Let’s look at how you can personalize your optins.

-Personally welcoming visitors will really impress them.
+Personally welcoming visitors will impress them.
 And impressed people are more likely to convert.